umtakcn/EndtoEndDevOps/README.md

 ```shell
 service sshd restart
 ```
-Take the image and execute these commands for install Ansible.
+Go to Compute Engine --> Images --> Create Image .
+Select the current instance and save the image.
+Execute these commands for install Ansible.
 ```shell
 dnf epel-release
 ```
 ```shell
 dnf ansible
 ```
-Take the image and we are ready to go.
+Again save the image.
 Now we need to install Terraform.
 You can download Windows version of Terraform in [here](https://www.terraform.io/downloads.html "here").
 We will install Terraform on our local computer and connect to GCP.
 After you extract Terraform, don't forget to configure environment parameters.
 We also need a credentials.json file that Terraform use for connecting to Gcp.
 I advise you to create a new service account for Terraform on Gcp and from it get the necessary keys for json file.
 Then open main.tf file on the repository with your favored code editor.
 You need to replace the "your-ip" lines in the main.tf file with your ip.
 These firewall rules allow only us to access interfaces like Jenkins.
 Also be careful for image names.
-You can change the lines with your image names.
+You can change the lines 'image = "centos8-noldor"' with your image names.
 To execute Terraform script use these;
 ```shell
 terraform init
 ```